Stephen H. Scott

 - Geoff King

 - Jean-Luc Marnet

 - Nolan Wilson

-Dr. Ian Brown works part-time as Manager of Biomedical Product Development and part-time as Vice-President of BKIN Technologies.
-Dr. Brown received his BASc in Engineering Physics here at Queen’s University, followed by a PhD in muscle physiology, also at Queen’s, and then a post-doctoral fellowship at Caltech in the field of cerebellar neurophysiology.
+Dr. Ian Brown works part-time as Manager of Biomedical Product Development and part-time as Vice-President of Kinarm (BKIN Technologies Ltd.).
+Dr. Brown received his BSc in Engineering Physics here at Queen’s University, followed by a PhD in muscle physiology, also at Queen’s, and then a post-doctoral fellowship at Caltech in the field of cerebellar neurophysiology.
 Before leaving Los Angeles, Dr. Brown spent 1.5 years as a researcher at the A.E.
 Mann Institute for Biomedical Engineering.
 Dr. Brown has been working on technology development since moving back to Canada in the spring of 2002.
 His work has focused primarily on the KINARM product line, including hardware, software and task development, and on managing the transfer of technology from lab to commercial enterprise.

 Luke Harris was the lab Mechanical Technician.
 He graduated from Durham College technical school in 2001 and is a licensed machinist who.
-He is working closely with Dr. Ian Brown in hardware development at BKIN Technologies.
+He is working closely with Dr. Ian Brown in hardware development at Kinarm (BKIN Technologies Ltd.).

 Jon Swaine was a computer programmer in the lab.

 - Alissa Brayley